AlphaSerpentis/Discord-Brewer/terms_of_service.md

 # Terms of Service for the Brewer Bot

-*Last Updated: June 11, 2023*
+*Last Updated: July 18, 2023*

 *Effective On: TBD*

 ---

 ## Terms of Service
-Thanks for reading the Terms of Service for Brewer!
+Thanks for reading the Terms of Service for Brew(r)!

-When we say "the bot", we are referring to the public Brewer bot.
+When we say "the bot", we are referring to the public Brew(r) bot.

 When we say "the service", we are referring to the bot and its related systems or networks.